Glastonbury Festival: 2020s

 The 2020 and 2021 festivals were cancelled because of the COVID-19 pandemic.
 In 2020, for what would have been the festival's 50th anniversary, the BBC broadcast a variety of acclaimed sets during the weekend of the cancelled festival, with performances by acts including Taylor Swift, Florence and the Machine, Adele, R.E.M., Beyoncé, the Rolling Stones, Jay-Z and Billie Eilish.

 In 2021, Glastonbury produced a film recorded on the Glastonbury site, Live at Worthy Farm, with performances by acts including Coldplay, Haim, and Damon Albarn.
 Live at Worthy Farm also saw the debut of The Smile, a new band featuring Thom Yorke and Jonny Greenwood from Radiohead with Sons of Kemet drummer Tom Skinner.
 The film was streamed on the Glastonbury website on 22 May and broadcast on BBC Two on 27 June 2021.

 The event returned in June 2022.
 Billie Eilish headlined the Friday night, making her the youngest Glastonbury headline act to date.
-Paul McCartney and Kendrick Lamar were headline acts for Saturday night and Sunday night respectively.
-Other acts included Diana Ross, Charli XCX, Foals, HAIM, Idles, Little Simz, Lorde, Olivia Rodrigo, Megan Thee Stallion, Pet Shop Boys, Sam Fender, Phoebe Bridgers, Wolf Alice and Years & Years.
+Paul McCartney and Kendrick Lamar were headline acts for Saturday night (with Noel Gallagher's High Flying Birds) and Sunday night respectively.
+Other acts included Diana Ross, Charli XCX, Foals, HAIM, Idles, Little Simz, Lorde, Olivia Rodrigo, Megan Thee Stallion, Pet Shop Boys, Phoebe Bridgers, Sam Fender, Sugababes, Wolf Alice and Years & Years.

-Elton John, Guns N' Roses, and Arctic Monkeys, have been announced as the headliners at the Pyramid Stage for Glastonbury 2023, amongst criticism of the "all-male headliners" at the festival.
+Tickets for Glastonbury 2023 sold out in one hour.
+Elton John, Guns N' Roses and Arctic Monkeys were announced as the headliners at the Pyramid Stage for Glastonbury 2023, amongst criticism of the "all-male headliners" at the festival.

+It was announced in March 2023 that the John Peel stage would be renamed to Woodsies.